wikipathways/pathway-figure-ocr/codebook.md

 6. Export as separate CSV files.

 #### bioentities lexicon file
-1. Starting with this file from our fork of bioentities: https://github.com/wikipathways/bioentities/blob/master/relations.csv.
-It captures complexes, generic symbols and gene families, e.g., "WNT" mapping to each of the WNT## entrie.
+1. Starting with this file from our fork of bioentities: https://raw.githubusercontent.com/wikipathways/bioentities/master/relations.csv.
+It captures complexes, generic symbols and gene families, e.g., "WNT" mapping to each of the WNT## entries.
 2. Import CSV into Excel, setting identifier columns to import as "text".
-3. Make separate tabs for rows with "BE" and "HGNC" as first column value.
-Add column to "HGNC" tab based on =LOOKUP(B2,be!B2:B116,be!D2:D116).
-Be sure to sort column B to get correct result.
-Get rid of #N/A and then copy HGNC column to generate additional pairs.
-Sort and stack.
-3. Filter for unique.
+3. Delete "isa" column.
+Add column names: type, symbol, type2, bioentities.
+Turn column filters on.
+4. Filter on 'type' and make separate tabs for rows with "BE" and "HGNC" values.
+Sort "be" tab by "symbol" (Column B).
+5. Add a column to "hgnc" tab based on =LOOKUP(D2,be!B$2:B$116,be!D$2:D$116).
+Copy/paste B and D into new tab and copy/paste-special B and E to append the list.
+Sort bioentities and remove rows with #N/A.
-4. Add entrez_id column via lookup in hgnc lexicon file using =LOOKUP(B2,n_symbol.csv!$B$2:$B$19177,n_symbol.csv!$A$2:$A$19177).
+6. Copy f_symbol tab (from hgnc protein-coding_gene workbook) and sort symbol column.
+Then add entrez_id column to bioentities via lookup on hgnc symbol using =LOOKUP(A2,n_symbol.csv!$B$2:$B$19177,n_symbol.csv!$A$2:$A$19177).
-5. Export as CSV file.
+7. Export as CSV file.

 #### WikiPathways human lists
 1. Download human GMT from http://data.wikipathways.org/current/gmt/